People young and old were involved in the project...

 Despite the vote to leave the EU in the UK referendum in 2016, we hope the chain will have played a small part in informing the discussions on waste in the rest of the EU - and we intend to use it whenever possible in future in the UK, particularly to support other larger campaign groups such as the Surfers Against Sewage in their lobbying for a plastic bottle deposit scheme to form part of the UK's future litter strategy.
 Such schemes have been proven to cost-effectively reduce litter, improve the quality of recyclate, and increase recycling rates in countries where they are in place, also reducing the burden on landfill sites.
 With the recently-introduced plastic carrier bag charge having had such a huge impact on bag use, we believe that the time is now ripe to introduce a charge on bottles too.

 Since its launch, the chain has been displayed and used at many events and venues, and is available for other marine groups to borrow.
 In July 2015 we were able to show the chain to Prince Charles and Camilla, Duchess of Cornwall at an Ocean Plastic Awareness Day in Newquay, arranged by Surfers Against Sewage.
-It's also been on show at high impact venues such as Truro Cathedral, the Cornish Seal Sanctuary and the Port Eliot Festival, continuing to raise awareness about the marine litter crisis.
+It's also been on show at high impact venues such as Truro Cathedral, the Cornish Seal Sanctuary, the Port Eliot Festival, Excel in London and the Royal Geographical Society continuing to raise awareness about the marine litter crisis.